Douglas Paton

 Chester Joyner

 Dr. Chet Joyner is a trained immunologist and parasitologist.
 His research program focuses on understanding the biology of Plasmodium vivax, malaria immunology and pathogenesis, and the biology of B cells and plasma cells.
-The ultimate goals of his research is to use cutting-edge technologies to help development new treatments and […]
+Dr. Joyner’s research uses cutting-edge technologies to develop new treatments and control strategies for malaria while simultaneously […]

 Hind Yahyaoui Azami